jonnor/ESC-CNN-microcontroller/report/report.md

 basic neural network building blocks, such as 2D convolutions, pooling and Gated Recurrent Units.
 It uses optimized fixed-point maths and SIMD (Single Instruction Multiple Data) instructions to perform 4x 8-bit operations at a time.
-This allows it to be up to 4x faster and 5x more energy efficient than floating point[@CMSIS-NN].
+This allows it to be up to 4x faster and 5x more energy efficient than floating-point[@CMSIS-NN].

 <!-- TODO: Fix figure breaks paragraph -->

-![Low level functions provided by CMSIS-NN (light gray) for use by higher level code (light blue)[@CMSIS-NN]](./img/CMSIS-NN-functions.png){short-caption="CMSIS-NN code architecture"}
+![Low level functions provided by CMSIS-NN (light gray) for use by higher-level code (light blue)[@CMSIS-NN]](./img/CMSIS-NN-functions.png){short-caption="CMSIS-NN code architecture"}

-uTensor[@uTensor] by ARM allows to run a subset of TensorFlow models on ARM Cortex-M devices, designed for use with the ARM Mbed software platform[@MbedHomepage].
+uTensor[@uTensor] by ARM allows running a subset of TensorFlow models on ARM Cortex-M devices, designed for use with the ARM Mbed software platform[@MbedHomepage].

 TensorFlow Lite for Microcontrollers is an experimental port of